sap-tutorials/Tutorials/tutorials/implement-subscription-callback-multitenant/implement-subscription-callback-multitenant.md

 [ACCORDION-BEGIN [Step 2: ](Implement Subscription Callbacks)]

 A tenant-specific URL should be provided to customers in the onboarding process, at the same time, the URL should be exposed to the Internet as well.
 Otherwise, customers still cannot access the tenant.
-URL is exposed in the Kyma runtime through APIRule, which needs to be created dynamically through the onboarding/offboarding process using [Kubernetes client for NodeJs](https://github.com/kubernetes-client/javascript).
+URL is exposed in the Kyma runtime through `APIRule`, which needs to be created dynamically through the onboarding/offboarding process using [Kubernetes client for NodeJs](https://github.com/kubernetes-client/javascript).

-In the `kyma-multitenant-node/routes/index.js` file, implement the subscription and unsubscription callbacks.
+In the `kyma-multitenant-node/routes/index.js` file, implement the `subscription` and `unsubscription` callbacks.
 Replace the placeholder with your cluster domain.

 ```JavaScript
 //******************************** API Callbacks for multitenancy ********************************